zanilnizar/zanilnizar/README.md

 🚀 Dreaming of deploying cool stuff that actually works

-💡 Motto: “Google > StackOverflow > Panic” 😄
+💡 Motto: “ChatGPT will solve it!” 😄

 Let’s connect, build, and maybe cry over broken builds together 👨‍💻☕